mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Imperium, not the Second.

-Rumor has it that Minos is what one might call a ‘double Amber Zone’.
+Rumor has it that Minos is what one might call a 'double Amber Zone'.
 While the Imperial Navy is allegedly present to ensure the loyalty of the Minosians and to guarantee safe transit across the Shinkan Gap, they seem to be preoccupied with something else